What is the Preferred Dividend?

 The great advantage of investing in preferred stocks is that it is like a fixed instrument.
 You are assured of a fixed payment every year.

-Once you know how to calculate the preferred dividend per share, you would just need to multiply the number of shares with the preferred dividend per share.
-And you would know how much each year you would get each year.
+Once you know how to calculate the preferred dividend per share, you would just need to multiply the number of shares with the preferred dividend per shareDividend Per ShareDividends per share are calculated by dividing the total amount of dividends paid out by the company over a year by the total number of average shares held..
+And you would know how much you would get each year.

-Let’s take a simple example and see how preferred dividend is calculated for preferred stockholders.
+Let’s take a simple example and see how it works.

 Urusula has invested in preferred stocks of a firm.
 As the prospectus says, she will get a preferred dividend of 8% of the par value of shares.
 The par value of each share is $100.
 Urusual has bought 1000 preferred stocks.
-How much-preferred dividend she will get every year?
+How much dividend will she get every year?

-- Preferred Dividends = Par value * Rate of Dividend * Number of Preferred Stocks
+- Preferred Dividend formula = Par value * Rate of Dividend * Number of Preferred Stocks

 - = $100 * 0.08 * 1000 = $8000.

-It means that every year, Urusula will get $8000 as preferred dividends.
+It means that every year, Urusula will get $8000 as dividends.

 Common features of preferred dividend